 A Pediatrics physiotherapist will assess the child’s overall motor functioning, identify the underlying difficulties, and provide an intervention program to help address or improve these difficulties and subsequently the child’s overall functioning.

-There are a range of physiotherapy interventions which can be used to target the above areas, these include: Physical exercise programmes, hydrotherapy, range of movement exercises, advice, techniques and strategies.
+There are a range of physiotherapy interventions which can be used to target the above areas, these include: Physical exercise programme, hydrotherapy, range of movement exercises, advice, techniques and strategies.

-Physiotherapy can be a key ingredient in the treatment of motor difficulties for children with ASD and ADHD .The physiotherapist will work closely with parents / carers and others involved in the individual care in ensuring the individual receives the best outcome from therapy.
-Physiotherapy aims to maximise the individual’s physical ability to their highest potential across their school, home and educational settings.
+Physiotherapy can be a key ingredient in the treatment of motor difficulties for children with ASD and ADHD .The physiotherapist will work closely with parents /carers and others involved in the individual care in ensuring the individual receives the best outcome from therapy.
+Physiotherapy aims to maximize the individual’s physical ability to their highest potential across their school, home and educational settings.